 After meeting with the governors, the president pressed his agenda in an interview with Bloomberg Television.
 He reiterated his openness to unspecified reforms in entitlement programs such as Medicare, the government health insurance plan for seniors.

 He repeated that as part of any deal, low tax rates on 98 percent of taxpayers should be extended, but that taxes on the top 2 percent should rise.
 “Let’s let those go up,” Obama said, referring to a “down payment” for future negotiations.

 “And then let’s set up a process with a time certain, at the end of 2013 or the fall of 2013, where we work on tax reform, we look at what loopholes and deductions both Democrats and Republicans are willing to close, and it’s possible that we may be able to lower rates by broadening the base at that point.”

-Fueling concerns among some Republicans about resisting compromise are surveys, like one released by the Pew Research Center on Tuesday, which showed that about 53 percent of those polled said they would hold Republicans more responsible than Democrats for going over the cliff; 27 percent said they would hold Obama responsible.
+About 53 percent of those polled said they would hold Republicans more responsible than Democrats for such an outcome; 27 percent said they would hold Obama responsible.

 Washington interest groups are consumed by the cliff, and some are in a bit of a panic about what the talks might bring.